openaps/docs/docs/docs/walkthrough/phase-1/openaps-to-nightscout.md

 Then test the ns-status device (Adjust the report directories as needed):
 `openaps use ns-status shell monitor/clock.json oref0-monitor/iob.json oref0-predict/oref0.json oref0-enacted/enacted-temp-basal.json monitor/battery.json monitor/reservoir.json monitor/status.json`

 You should see a lot of info.
-(Side note: the word "received" under the "enacted" headding is typoed.)\
+(Side note: the word "received" under the "enacted" heading is typoed.)\

 If you receive an error you have most likely not included all reports;\
 running `openaps use ns-status shell -h` will show positional arguements.